team-EoaNB-Redux/EoaNBR/README.md

 ### Crashes
 `Smuggling Opium Crash`: The current build of our mod crashes during the game-booting process between the launcher window and the main menu for some users with incompatible graphics cards.
 A good fix for most users has been to enter the Steam Library and enter the option `-opengl` into Hearts of Iron 4's launch settings. <a href="https://github.com/team-EoaNB-Redux/EoaNBR/wiki/Common-Troubleshooting-Actions"> Instructions Here</a>

+`Air Squadron Crash`: Planes are currently unavailable to be build in EoaNBR and opening the create squadron screen may cause crashes.

 ### Other notable issues
 `Save Game Load Times`: It is a notable issue of how long save games take to load.
 Our average developer notices it takes them 5-10 minutes to load a save; longer as the game progresses past 1880.
 This issue is to be addressed with Ars Bellica.